There’s a stop smoking promotion by NHS England called ‘Stoptober’, presumably because this scheme was launched in the month of October.

 In spite of stopping smoking being tough (they told you that on Day 1) you’ve succeeded so far through willpower!
 So that’s the secret of stopping smoking – for three weeks anyway – willpower!
 But what if your willpower falters?

 Fortunately, however, all this is nonsense.
 There’s no need to struggle like this.
 It all depends on the attitude one brings to quitting.
 If you’ve been told to expect you’ll go through hell, that’s likely what will happen.
-On the other hand, if you’re helped to understand why you really smoke in the first place and what happens when you stop poisoning yourself with nicotine and approach quitting with the right attitude, in practice you are likely to experience very little difficulty.
+On the other hand, if you can be helped to understand why you really smoke in the first place and what happens when you stop poisoning yourself with nicotine, in practice you’re likely to experience very little difficulty.

-How to stop smoking without tears is explained in my book..
+How to stop smoking without tears is explained here.

 Text © Gabriel Symonds